Movie Where Tom Cruise Is A Bartender?

 In a surprising turn of events, Hollywood superstar Tom Cruise is set to take on the role of a bartender in an upcoming movie.
 Known for his action-packed performances in films like “Mission: Impossible” and “Top Gun,” Cruise will now be seen mixing drinks and serving customers in a completely different setting.

 The movie, titled “Cocktail,” was released in 1988 and remains a classic in Cruise’s filmography.
-Directed Roger Donaldson, the film follows the journey of Brian Flanagan, a young and ambitious bartender who dreams of making it big in the cocktail industry.
+Directed Roger Donaldson, the film follows the journey of Brian Flanagan, a young and ambitious bartender who moves to New York City to pursue his dreams.
 Cruise’s portrayal of Flanagan earned him critical acclaim and further solidified his status as a versatile actor.

 FAQ: